sipb/moira-rest-api/README.md

 If they are ommitted or set to null, it means those attributes should not be modified.

 Only pass as input those parameters you wish to modify.

+## Mailman

+Note that Moira is a big MIT system that manages more than mailing lists.
+Out of convenience, some helper API methods for Mailman lists are provided.

+These API queries send emails on behalf of the requesting user to request actions to be done on Mailman lists.
+These require having the `msmtp` binary installed on the server running this API.

+### Subscribe

+`POST /mailman/{name}/request_subscription`

+Requests a subscription to {name}, assuming it is a mailman list.

+Depending on the mailing list's settings, the subscribing user or the mailing list moderators will have to approve the request to subscribe.
+If you use this for a mailing list management client, it is encouraged to disclose this to your users, and tell them to check their email and click on the link in order to finalize their subscription.

+To be specific, this sends an email to {name}-request@mit.edu with the subject "subscribe".

+### Unsubscribe

+`POST /mailman/{name}/request_unsubscription`

+Requests an unsubscription to {name}, assuming it is a mailman list.

+Like the method before, this only requests an unsubscription.
+It may either be automatically approved, or the unsubscribing user may have to accept an email confirmation.